Facilities and Administrative Rates

 - If 51% or more of proposed salaries for University personnel represents compensation for on-campus effort, the on-campus rate of 40% will apply.

 - If the project will be performed in facilities not owned by the University, OR if rent is directly allocated to the project, AND if 51% or more of proposed salaries for University personnel represents compensation for off-campus effort, the off-campus rate of 15% will apply.

 - The inclusion of a subcontract or consulting agreement in a budget has no bearing on the applicable rate.
 The applicable on- or off-campus rate is related solely to the compensation to be paid to University employees.

 Variations and Exemptions

 Despite the acceptance of a federally-negotiated F&A rate between the University and its cognizant agency, the F&A rate applied to a sponsored program may deviate based upon the sponsor’s written policies or the institution’s acceptance of an alternate rate as mandated by a sponsor.
 For example, some federal sponsors may place a cap on the rate that may be charged to all of its awards or certain types of awards.
 The University attempts to obtain full recovery of F&A costs on all sponsored programs, except where specific written policies of the sponsor preclude doing so.
 When a sponsor’s formal written and documented policy stipulates a lower F&A rate, the University will abide by the restriction.
-However, requests for reduction or waiver of the federal F&A rate or a non-federal sponsor’s stated rate must be approved by the Vice President for Research and Economic Development (VPRED).
+However, requests for reduction or waiver of the federal F&A rate or a non-federal sponsor’s stated rate must be approved by the Provost.
+Please contact your grant coordinator for further information.